Statistics: Wills by the numbers in Australia

 How people get their Wills drawn up

-• 58% had their Will drawn up by a private general solicitor.
+• 58% had their Will drawn up by a local lawyer.

 • Another 15% used a Wills and Estate specialist.

-• While 11% prepared their Will using online Will maker.
+• While 11% prepared their Will using online Will maker such as Willed.

 The price of a Will in Australia is heavily influenced by its complexity and how it was produced.
 When not using a Will writing service such as Willed, the cost also differs between the states.